OihaneGomez/Model_Cascade_Optimization/README.md

 # Model_Cascade_Optimization

-## Exploring the Computational Cost of Machine Learning at the Edge for Human-Centric Internet of Things
+Repository containing the material for the analysis of a model cascade optimization approach for resource-constrained settings.

-Repository containing the material for the analysis of the paper "XX".
+It includes the necessary scripts to evaluate the performance and efficiency (in terms of defection rate and time) of a classification system based on continous data from IoT sentos (e.g., accelerometer data).

 ### Dataset
 * Office  Hydration  Monitoring  (OHM)  Dataset